cminyard/gensio/README.rst

 stdio
     Access to either the calling program's stdio, or the ability to run a program and connect to its stdin, stdout, and stderr.
+    NOTE: Do not use this for file I/O.  Use the file gensio.

+file
+    Used for accessing files.
+Allows both input and output file, and streams the data to/from the files.

 pty
     Run a program in a PTY and use the gensio to communicate with